muratcangencturk/prompter/README.md

 If icon fonts fail to load, the app falls back to emoji symbols so the buttons remain visible.

-If the TailwindCSS CDN is unreachable, a local copy bundled with the app is loaded automatically so the interface still looks correct.

 Example: click the **Video** icon, then press **Generate New Prompt** to create a video-related idea.